barrel/barrel-dev-best-practices/foundations/accessibility.md

 ***
 #### 📍 Tab Indexing

 Most work will be to ensure the content flows naturally so that tab indexing works without additional development.
-This works relatively smooth across browsers, except Safari.
+This works relatively smoothly across browsers, except Safari.

-Making Safari and a Mac accessible:
-1. Testing on a Mac: System Preferences -> Keyboard -> ShortCuts (tab) -> Full Keyboard Access -> All Controls
-1. For Tabbing to work on Safari: Preferences -> Advanced -> Press tab to highlight each item on a page (check this)

 Tab indexing natively follows your markup order.
 As such, your markup should be written in a way that reflects desktop designs first and then reflow to mobile designs from there (mobile users aren't tabbing the site).

 ***
 #### 📍 Possible Issues

-What project aspects to we currently have (or anticipate having) issues with?
+What project aspects do we currently have (or anticipate having) issues with?
 -   Standardizing heading tags (h1, h2, etc.)

 ***